MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/deprecated-features.md

 | **Status**                         |Removed as of February 15, 2018.
 This affects customers running Dynamics 365 for Retail 7.2  and later. |

-## Finance and operations, Enterprise edition July 2017 with Platform update 8
+## Finance and Operations, Enterprise edition July 2017 with Platform update 8

 ### Currency conversion for accounting and reporting currencies